Islington CAMHS-Learning Disabilities Care Pathway

-At the end of the assessment, we will meet you again to explain what we have discovered in jargon-free language and share our ideas and advice for the best next step.
-For example, we may ask the school to follow-up an Education, Health and Care Plan for your child to ensure their learning is supported; or offer to link you with a family support service for help with managing behaviour at home; or perhaps we identify that Speech & Language Therapy or another therapy would be helpful as part of your child’s personalized support plan.
+At the end of the assessment, we will meet you again to explain what we have discovered and share our ideas and advice for the best next step.
+For example, we may ask the school to follow-up an Education, Health and Care Plan for your child to ensure their learning is supported; or offer to link you with a family support service for help with managing behaviour at home; or perhaps we identify that Speech & Language Therapy would be helpful as part of your child’s personalized support plan.
 If you would like support for yourself to adjust to your child’s diagnosis, we can help you find a service that suits you.

 All families who complete an assessment with CAMHS-LD receive a copy of our technical report, which we also always send to your family doctor (GP) and to the school if there are learning difficulties to be supported there.
 If your family currently has a social worker, we would also include them.
 They would be able to advise you on any entitlements or benefits due to your child.